 My exceptional nurse taught me how to save myself

-Alexandra Elkington has nominated ‘amazing’ Karen Coutts for helping her move forward despite her challenging mental health diagnosis
+Alexandra (surname removed by request) has nominated amazing Karen Coutts for helping her move forward despite her challenging mental health diagnosis

-Alexandra Elkington paints a bleak picture of living with her diagnosis of dissociative identity disorder – until she met deputy ward sister Karen Coutts as an inpatient unit in April 2016.
+Alexandra paints a bleak picture of living with her diagnosis of dissociative identity disorder until she met deputy ward sister Karen Coutts as an inpatient unit in April 2016.

 Alexandra had been diagnosed six years previously but had made little progress.

 Karen was the first person to engage and interact with the other alters and through trial and error and positive risks, she made more progress with me in five months, than there had been in the previous six years.

 Crucially, she helped the other nurses and support workers to understand Alexandras diagnosis, and as a team, they supported her and gave her the tools she needed to help herself.